dfw2gug/dfw2gug.org/content/blog/2011/september-2011.md

-title=Erik Weibust - The Holy Grails: Hands-On Workshop - Part 2
+title=The Holy Grails: Hands-On Workshop - Part 2
-date=2011-09-07
-type=post
-tags=blog
+presenter=Erik Weibust
+abstract=A high-level intro to Grails.
+By the time we are done you will have built custom domain objects, controllers, GSPs, services and tag libraries. date=2011-09-07 type=post tags=blog